When designing a chatbot test strategy from scratch, there are often test case requirements like:

 Add the Params DEV test set

-In a similar way you can now create test sets EN PROD, DE DEV and DE PROD by combinding the language- and environment-specific test sets.
+Note: In a similar way you can now create test sets EN PROD, DE DEV and DE PROD by combining the language and environment-specific test sets. -

 -